 You can always order by mail, but for a real treat, why not head down to the Valley over Thanksgiving and pick up your own from one of the fruit stands along the road.
 While you are there, you can always enjoy the resorts and beaches of South Padre Island, because winter in South Texas is amazing!

-Spend a week camping in one of the cabins along the Rim of the Palo Duro Canyon, the 2nd largest canyon in the U.S.!
+5. Visit Amarillo Spend a week camping in one of the cabins along the Rim of the Palo Duro Canyon, the 2nd largest canyon in the U.S.!
 You’ll enjoy amazing hikes to some of the state’s most recognizable landmarks, such as the Lighthouse!
 The canyon also offers horseback and jeep tours, as well as zip lining across the canyon!
-For information on more to do at Palo Duro Canyon State Park, click HERE.

 Also check out Dove’s Rest Cabins in the Canyon.
 Click HERE to visit their website.